ellak-monades-aristeias/scripts/README.md

 ACCESS_TOKEN='your-access-token'
 ```

-Run the script with:
+Run the script:

 ```
-source .env
 ruby aristeia.rb
 ```

+### Add new teams

-Add new teams by editing the `teams` hash.
+Add new teams by editing the `teams` hash in the script and run it again.